d12frosted/elpa-mirror/stable-melpa/org-node-readme.txt

   does not depend on SQLite, lets you opt out of file-level property drawers, does not support "roam:" links, and tries to rely in a bare-metal way on upstream org-id and org-capture.
-As a drawback, if a heading in some Git README has an ID, it's considered part of your collection -- simply because if it's known to org-id, it's known to org-node.
+As a drawback, if a heading in some Git README or whatever has an ID, it's considered part of your collection -- simply because if it's known to org-id, it's known to org-node.
 These headings can be filtered after-the-fact.

 - denote: Org-node is Org only, no Markdown, no support for "denote:" links.
   Filenames have no meaning (so could match the Denote format if you like),